Table of Contents

 Wadjet played an important role in the upbringing of Horus, the son of Osiris and Isis.
 After Set killed his brother Osiris, Isis knew that it wasn’t safe for her son Horus to be near his uncle, Set.
 Isis hid Horus in the marshes of the Nile and raised him with Wadjet’s help.
 Wadjet served as his nurse and helped Isis keep him hidden and safe from his uncle.

-According to some sources, Horus and Set battled for the throne, after Horus had grown up.
+According to the classical tale known as The Contendings of Horus and Seth, both gods battled for the throne, after Horus had grown up.
 During this battle, Horus’ eye was gouged out by Set.
 The eye was restored by Hathor (or in some accounts by Thoth) but it came to symbolize health, wholesomeness, restoration, rejuvenation, protection and healing.

-The Eye of Horus, which is a symbol and a separate entity, is also known as the Wadjet, after the goddess.back to menu ↑
+The Eye of Horus, which is a symbol and a separate entity, is also known as the Wadjet, after the goddess.

 Wadjet and Ra

 Wadjet is sometimes identified as the Eye of Ra, the female counterpart of Ra.
 The Eye is portrayed as a ferocious and violent force that subjugates the enemies of Ra.
-In one myth, Ra sent the fierce Wadjet to slay those who opposed him.
+In another myth, Ra sent the fierce Wadjet to slay those who opposed him.
 The wrath of Wadjet was so strong that she almost destroyed all of humankind.
 In order to prevent further destruction, Ra covered the land in red beer, which resembled blood.
 Wadjet was tricked into drinking the liquid, and her rage was appeased.
-However, sometimes Sekhmet, Bastet, Mut and Hathor take on the role of the Eye of Ra.back to menu ↑
+However, sometimes Sekhmet, Bastet, Mut and Hathor take on the role of the Eye of Ra.

 Wadjet’s Symbols and Traits

 - Papyrus – The papyrus was also the symbol of Lower Egypt, and as Wadjet was an important deity of the area, she became associated with the plant.
-In fact, the name Wadjet comes from the word for papyrus.
+In fact, the name Wadjet, which literally means ‘the green one’, is very similar to the Egyptian word for papyrus.
 It was believed that she enabled the growth of the papyrus plant in the Nile delta.
 The papyrus swamp along the banks of the Nile was said to be her creation.
-Due to Wadjet’s association with the papyrus, her name was written in the hieroglyphs of the papyrus plant.
+Due to Wadjet’s association with the papyrus, her name was written in hieroglyphs with the ideogram of the papyrus plant.
 The Greeks referred to Wadjet as Udjo, Uto, or Buto, which meant green goddess or she who looked like the papyrus plant.

 - Cobra – Wadjet’s sacred animal was the cobra.
-She was typically depicted as a cobra, sometimes as a fully formed cobra or just with the head of the cobra.
-In some depictions, Wadjet is shown as a winged cobra.
+She was typically depicted as a cobra, whether this was a fully formed cobra or just the head of the cobra.
+In some depictions, Wadjet is shown as a winged cobra, and in others a lion with the head of a cobra.
 The cobra emphasizes her role as a protector and a ferocious force.

 - Ichneumon – This was a small creature similar to a mongoose.
-This is an interesting association, as ichneumon are enemies of snakes.
+This is an interesting association, as ichneumon are traditionally regarded as enemies of snakes.